-In recent years, 3D scanners have become ubiquitous for the acquisition of 3D models, and various researchers proposed to scan the fragments in order to use the ever increasing computing power for a virtual computer-aided assembly.
+In recent years, 3D scanners have become ubiquitous for the acquisition of 3D models, and various researchers proposed to scan the fragments in order to use the ever-increasing computing power for a virtual computer-aided assembly.
 Once figured out how the virtual fragments fit together, the information can be used as a blueprint to reconstruct the real-world object.

-On the one hand, the reassembly can be done manually by interacting with some standard 3D modelling software.
-On the other hand, a variety of techniques have been proposed to automatically reassemble the fractured objects recently.
-Most of these automatic techniques are based on pair wise geometric matching, see e.g. the stunning results of [Huang et al. 2006].
+On the one hand, the reassembly can be done manually by using classical 3D modeling software such as Blender, Maya, or 3D Studio.
+On the other hand, automatic reassembly techniques become feasible; see, for example, the stunning results of Huang et al. [2006].

-Since all the automatic methods rely on pair wise matching propagated bottomup to reconstruct the fractured object, they fail when entire fragments are missing, or when the fragments are strongly deteriorated by, for example, erosion, weathering, or impact damages.
+Since all the automatic methods rely on pairwise matching propagated bottom-up to reconstruct the fractured object, they fail when entire fragments are missing, or when the fragments are strongly deteriorated by, for example, erosion, weathering, or impact damages.

 We are convinced that in archeology, the long-year work experience of the archeologists is crucial to solving the 3D assembly puzzle.
-The archeologists reason not only bottom-up by pair wise matching, but also top-down, by considering the assembly problem as a whole, and by taking into account the archeological context.
+The archeologists reason not only bottom-up by pairwise matching, but also top-down, by considering the assembly problem as a whole, and by taking into account the archeological context.
 Even though automatic methods assist the user to partly solve the assembly task by classifying and matching the fragments, they cannot fully replace a manual user interaction.
 Nevertheless, automatic techniques should always be integrated, either before the manual assembly for classification and matching, or after the assembly for precise alignment.

-We observed that the user interaction techniques involved in classical existing 3D modelling software hinder the efficient virtual assembly of 3D objects, because the two 3D objects have to be positioned and oriented relative to each other.
+We observed that the user interaction techniques involved in classical 3D modeling software hinder the efficient virtual assembly of 3D objects, because the two 3D objects have to be positioned and oriented relative to each other.
 Since the archeologists are often unexperienced in the user interaction with 3D models by using the 2D metaphor of the mouse, in some laboratories the virtual assembly is somehow slowed down or even completely abandoned.
 Note that it is already difficult to position and orientate one 3D object by a 2D metaphor such as the trackball metaphor.
-Consequently, positioning and orientating two relative to each other is even harder, especially for non 3D experts.
+Consequently, positioning and orientating two relative to each other is even harder, especially for non-3D experts.

-In this paper, we present ArcheoTUI, a new tangible user interface for the efficient assembly of the 3D scanned fragments of fractured archeological objects.
+In this article, we present ArcheoTUI, a new tangible user interface for the efficient assembly of the 3D scanned fragments of fractured archeological objects.
 The key idea of the ArcheoTUI system is to use props as physical representation and control for the scanned virtual fragments.
 In each hand, the user manipulates an electromagnetically tracked prop, and the translations and rotations are directly mapped to the corresponding virtual fragments on the display.
 For each hand, a corresponding foot pedal is used to clutch the movements of the hands.
 Hence, the user's hands can be repositioned, or the user can be switched.